If Public Figures Were Stocks: A Reputation Market Analysis

 Adam Smith invented the intellectual framework that every JudgeMarket trader is using right now.
 Supply, demand, price discovery, the invisible hand -- it's all his.
 And yet he trades like a mid-cap.

 Bull case: The irony trade.
-The father of markets being undervalued by a market is a self-correcting inefficiency.
+The father of markets being underpriced by a market is a self-correcting inefficiency.
 Bear case: Economics isn't sexy.
 Smith will never go viral on TikTok.
 Analyst rating: Buy.
 The fundamentals are literally foundational.

 Confucius (Ticker: CONFUCIUS)

-Bull case: China's cultural and economic rise brings Confucian philosophy back into global discourse.
+Bull case: China's cultural and economic position brings Confucian philosophy back into global discourse.
 Bear case: The same Western-centric headwinds that suppress Saladin's price.
 Analyst rating: Long-term accumulate.
 This is a macro thesis, not a day trade.

 Penny Stocks: High Risk, High Reward